Pioneering the future of materials extraction

 SiTration’s commercial frontier

 Smith became interested in separation technology in 2013 as a PhD student in Grossman’s DMSE research group, which has focused on the design of new membrane materials for a range of applications.
 The two shared a curiosity about separation of critical materials and a hunger to advance the technology.
-After years of study under Grossman’s mentorship, and with support from several MIT incubators and foundations including the Deshpande Center for Technological Innovation, the Kavanaugh Fellowship, MIT Sandbox, and Venture Mentoring Service, Smith was ready to officially form SiTration in 2020.
+After years of study under Grossman’s mentorship, and with support from several MIT incubators and foundations, including the Abdul Latif Jameel Water and Food Systems Lab’s Solutions Program, the Deshpande Center for Technological Innovation, the Kavanaugh Fellowship, MIT Sandbox, and Venture Mentoring Service, Smith was ready to officially form SiTration in 2020.
 Grossman has a seat on the board and plays an active role as a strategic and technical advisor.

 Grossman is involved in several MIT spinoffs and embraces the different imperatives of research versus commercialization.
 “At SiTration, we’re driving this technology to work at scale.
 There’s something super exciting about that goal,” he says.
 “The challenges that come with scaling are very different than the challenges that come in a university lab.”
 At the same time, though not every research breakthrough becomes a commercial product, open-ended, curiosity-driven knowledge pursuit holds its own crucial value, he adds.